 • “[…] he engages in repetitive rants, and his impulsiveness results in half-baked, ill-informed and occasionally reckless decisions that have to be walked back.”

-Now he desperately wants to know who wrote that, and ordered Jeff Sessions and the FBI to find out.
-Except that the DOJ and the FBI are not to be used in a democracy to crack down on an anonymous writer or political adversary.
+Now #45 desperately wants to know who wrote that, and ordered Jeff Sessions and the FBI to find out.
+Except that in a democracy the DOJ and the FBI are not to be used to crack down on an anonymous writer or political adversary.
 For that you’d need something like the SA or the Gestapo.
-Kim Jong-Un could possibly help him out with the details.
+Kim Jong-Un and Putin could possibly help him out with the details.

 Somebody in one of the shadier corners of the web calls himself “Q”, claims that he has the highest security clearance and provides “breadcrumbs” (enigmatic clues) to the “bakers” (the growing community of people that are to bake a cake out of the crumbs, I suppose).
 The U.S. is just the place for something like that to gain momentum.
 And so it does.
 They have their own lingo, their own symbols, and their motto seems to be “WWG1WGA” (Where we go one, we go all).